+MODEL QUESTIONNAIRE FOR INTERNAL AUDIT OF LIFE INSURANCE

+FUNCTION: POLICY SERVICING

+11.Depart 11.Department: Human Resources Department

+SI No Particulars Remarks:

-MODEL QUESTIONNAIRE FOR INTERNAL AUDIT OF LIFE INSURANCE FUNCTION: POLICY SERVICING 11.Dep artment: Human Resources Department S. No. Particulars Remarks: 11.1 Is there a Board approved HR Policy in place?
-If not, identify risks and report.
+11.1 Is there a Board approved HR Policy in place?

 11.2 Is the hiring process outsourced to external vendor?

-Identify irregularities and report.
-11.3 Are human resources in the organisation adequately trained and equipped with the organisation Vision and Mission?
-11.4 Are HR records maintained in the required format and under control for unauthorised access?
-11.5 Are payroll records adequately under supervision and control?
-11.6 Are recoveries from pay remitted to authorities in time without delays or default?
-Identify delays and defaults to fix responsibilities for the irregularity(ies) 11.7 Is there a process and authority for employee grievance redressal?
-Ensure grievance redressal as per standard process and report deviations.
-11.8 Is there a Board constituted Vishaka Committee to ensure the interests of women personnel and to address their grievances? perstandard process and report
+11.3 Are human resources in the organisation

+adequately trained and equipped with the

+organisation Vision and Mission?

+11.4 Are HR records maintained in the required

+format and under control for unauthorised

+access?

+11.5 Are payroll records adequately under supervision

+and control?

+11.6 Are recoveries from pay remitted to authorities

+in time without delays or default?

+11.7 Is there a process and authority for employee

+grievance redressal?

+11.8 Is there a Board constituted Vishaka Committee

+to ensure the interests of women personnel and

+to address their grievances?

+11.9 Is there a process for taking views from personnel

+for process improvement in the form of

+employee feedback?

-Is there a process for taking views from personnel for process improvement in the form of employee feedback?
-11.10 Is there a process for exit interviews to help containing attrition?
-Identify adverse comments if any for necessary process correction.
+11.10 Is there a process for exit interviews to help

+containing attrition?